-Minneapolis is filled with natural wonders, including its famous city lakes, Minnehaha Falls, a 3700-year-old quaking bog in a city park about the size of New York City's Central Park, the Mississippi River… and Nicollet Island, the only inhabited natural island on the Mississippi River!
+Minneapolis is filled with natural wonders, including its famous city lakes, Minnehaha Falls, a 3700-year-old quaking bog in a city park about the size of New York City’s Central Park, the Mississippi River… and Nicollet Island, one of few inhabited natural islands on the Mississippi River!

 Nicollet Island is steeped in history and spirituality.
 The first inhabitants of Nicollet Island were Ojibwe and Dakota, who considered it a sacred nexus to the spiritual world.
 It was known as a birthing place for the Dakota and a site for their vision quest ceremonies.

 Nicollet Island was covered with sugar maple and elm trees when it was first opened to white settlement in 1838.
 The north side of the island was the residential district as it still is today.
 It is hard to think of this small 48-acre island being home to the working class as well as mansions for the city’s elite.
 By the mid-1880s about 40 residences had been built, as well as three fashionable masonry townhouses.